Performance Monitoring

 LogRocket breaks down your start time into Cold, Warm, and Hot starts.
 The start is displayed in purple if under Google's recommended times for each start type, and red if it exceeds those times.

 A cold start is when a user launches your app for the first time after rebooting, or when the app has not been launched for a long time.
+Cold start time measures the time from when the app process begins, to when the first screen finishes rendering.
 Google recommends cold starts under 5 seconds.

 A warm start occurs when the app is running in memory, but some of the cold start tasks need to be re-run.
 This could occur if a user closes your app and re-opens it.
 Because some of the application state is stored in memory, this should be significantly faster than cold starts.
 Android recommends warm starts under 2 seconds.